lsprangers/lsprangers.github.io/docs/design_systems/search_system/index.md

 We would need to capture the user click information as it's happening, and stream that data into a user database or an analytical data warehouse

 #### User-Item Matrix Updates
-Once the data is in some sort of processing engine, we'd need to update the specific pointed row-column $r_{ij}$ corresponding to user I on item J. This might be incrementing some usage statistic, upadting metrics on the fly, or something else.
+Once the data is in some sort of processing engine, we'd need to update the specific pointed row-column $r_{ij}$ corresponding to user $i$ on item $j$.
+This might be incrementing some usage statistic, upadting metrics on the fly, or something else.
 This can be apart of *Feature Engineering* pipelines that run on streaming data

 The toughest part will be recomputing the user-item embeddings using WALS or SGD, as we'd have to clone the matrix somewhere else or pause updates on it as we created our new latent matrices $U$ and $V$ during [Matrix Factorization](./CANDIDATE_GENERATION.md#matrix-factorization)